Prince Andrew quits as Huddersfield University Chancellor as fallout to Jeffrey Epstein interview continues

-Prince Andrew has resigned as Chancellor of Huddersfield University with immediate effect this afternoon as the fallout continues to his BBC interview about his links with convicted sex offender Jeffrey Epstein.
+Prince Andrew has resigned as Chancellor of Huddersfield University with immediate effect today as the fallout continues to his BBC interview about his links with convicted sex offender Jeffrey Epstein.

 The university had come under increasing pressure for The Duke of York to be replaced as its Chancellor, with members of the students union passing a motion yesterday calling on him to resign.